 Major changes in health care policy—such as adding a public insurance option to the Affordable Care Act—appear unlikely, Deal says.
 And while both parties have expressed interest in regulating the big technology platform companies, their proposals are very different, making quick action doubtful.

-Trade policy is another area where the new administration might try to differentiate itself, Deal says.
+Trade policy is another area where a new administration might try to differentiate itself, Deal says.
 Biden has expressed a desire for normalized relationships with traditional U.S. trading partners, such as the European Union, Japan, and South Korea.
 However, China may prove a different case.
-Biden may find it politically difficult to roll back Trump’s tariff regime without first making demonstrable progress with Beijing, Deal argues.
+Biden would find it politically difficult to roll back Trump’s tariff regime without first making demonstrable progress with Beijing, Deal argues.

 Capital Market Implications

 For equity investors, the election is unlikely to change the trend toward wide return dispersion—especially between growth and value—that has gapped wider over the past year.
 However, much depends on the course of the pandemic.
 Further progress toward a vaccine and stronger economic growth potentially could benefit cyclical sectors such as energy, Linehan says.

 In U.S. credit markets, low interest rates, declining default rates, and Fed liquidity support are likely to remain positive factors in the postelection period.
 However, longer-term Treasury yields could drift higher in early 2021 if the economic recovery accelerates, Vaselkiv says.